abenhamdi/abenhamdi/README.md

 📄 For more details please have a look at my Resume.

+I work on Blockchain..
-I work on Blockchain, Ansible, Confluence, Kube ..💻
+Also on Ansible, Confluence, Kube ..💻

 You can follow me on https://www.linkedin.com/in/ayoub-benhamdi-a4abaa19b/